Picking the right graphic file type

 2 images with RASTER and vector written over

-Along with cake, picking the correct graphic file type to give to your designer is the way to their heart.
-But how do you know which brand identity file type they need?
+Along with cake, picking the correct graphic file type to give to your graphic designer is the way to their heart.
+But how do you know which file they need?
 I'll show you how to pick the right one for the occasion.

 On a more serious note, choosing the wrong one can damage your brand image.